lych3e/MABS/README.md

 - Pacman hook or *something* so that this doesn't break on `pacman -Syu` (TODO)
 - A lockfile, so that running multiple of this program at the same time doesn't break anything.
 (TODO)
 - Config file and command-line options (TODO)
+- Publish this project to AUR (TODO)
-- Behind a config option, also support AUR packages, similar to AUR wrappers (TODO)
+- Behind a config option, support AUR packages, similar to AUR wrappers (TODO)

 ## Dependencies
 - Bash (not just any shell, specifically bash.)